dbos-inc/dbos-transact-py/README.md

 DBOS manages the execution of your task, guaranteeing that it gets completed (and that your workflow gets the result without having to resubmit the task) if your application is interrupted.

 Queues also provide flow control, so you can limit the concurrency of your tasks on a per-queue or per-process basis.
-You can also rate limit how often queued tasks are executed, deduplicate tasks, or prioritize critical tasks.
+You can also set timeouts for tasks, rate limit how often queued tasks are executed, deduplicate tasks, or prioritize critical tasks.

 You can add queues to your workflows in just a couple lines of code.
 They don't require a separate queueing service or message broker&mdash;just Postgres.